New Year Bumper Sale @ Rs. 1 X

 What is the effect of Meroza on the Liver?

-Meroza is not harmful for the liver.
+Meroza does not damage the liver.

 What is the effect of Meroza on the Heart?